Environmental Protection Agency (EPA).

 H. Who Handles Permits After the Authorization Takes Effect?

 Codification is the process of placing the State's statutes and regulations that comprise the State's authorized hazardous waste program into the Code of Federal Regulations.
 This is done by referencing the authorized State rules in 40 CFR part 272.
-EPA is reserving the amendment of 40 CFR part 272, subpart N for codification of this current revision to Oregon's program at a later date.
+EPA is reserving the amendment of 40 CFR part 272, Subpart MM for codification to a later date.